josepht96/learning/notes/networking/chpt2.md

 and how the contents of message headers are to be interpreted.
 The principal application-layer protocol for electronic mail is SMTP (Simple Mail Transfer Protocol) [RFC 5321].
 Thus, e-mail’s principal application-layer protocol, SMTP, is only one piece (albeit an important piece) of the e-mail application.

+# Cookies
+When a browser used by a user first connects to a website, the website might create a unique identifer of that user.
+The identifier is returned to the browser and then included in every subsequent request to the server, thus allowing the server to keep track of a users history/actions.

+# Cache

+# DNS
+1. The same user machine runs the client side of the DNS application.
+2. The browser extracts the hostname, www.someschool.edu , from the URL and passes the hostname to the client side of the DNS application.
+3. The DNS client sends a query containing the hostname to a DNS server.
+4. The DNS client eventually receives a reply, which includes the IP address for the hostname.
+5. Once the browser receives the IP address from DNS, it can initiate a TCP connection to the HTTP server process located at port 80 at that IP address.

+Load distribution.
+DNS is also used to perform load distribution among replicated servers, such as replicated Web servers.
+Busy sites, such as cnn.com , are replicated over multiple servers, with each server running on a different end system and each having a different IP address.
+For replicated Web servers, a set of IP addresses is thus associated with one canonical hostname.
+The DNS database contains this set of IP addresses.
+When clients make a DNS query for a name mapped to a set of addresses, the server responds with the entire set of IP addresses, but rotates the ordering of the addresses within each reply.
+Because a client typically sends its HTTP request message to the IP address that is listed first in the set, DNS rotation distributes the traffic among the replicated servers.